wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 When specialists are the only ones capable of doing some part of the work, they often become a <strong>bottleneck to fast progress</strong>.
 Moreover, specialists have a dis-incentive to educate others deeply.
 The shortage of Kubernetes skills has resulted in higher salaries for Kubernetes jobs.

 "Self-service" portals and custom utilities save developer's time for common activities.
-But portals can become "anti-patterns" because they can also <strong>limit innovation</strong> and block individual developers from <strong>learning</strong> to work quickly and troubleshoot independently.
+But portals can become "anti-patterns" because they can also <strong>limit innovation</strong> (new features) and block individual developers from <strong>learning</strong> to work quickly and troubleshoot independently.

 ## This article (automation)